• Support Harris

 Program Fee & Payment

-The program fee is $1,800.
-We are excited to offer partial discounts to early action applicants, UChicago community members or group-registered applicants.
+The program fee is $2,800.
+We are excited to offer partial discounts to early action applicants, University of Chicago community members, or group-registered applicants.
 In addition, we encourage applicants to explore funding sources from your academic institution, employer, or external scholarships.

 Audience